wandb/docs/docs/guides/registry/model_registry_eol.md

 displayed_sidebar: default
 ---

-# Model Registry end of life
+# Legacy Model Registry end of life

-W&B will migrate assets from [W&B Model Registry](../model_registry/intro.md) to [W&B Registry](./intro.md) in mid-October 2024.By the end of 2024 you will no longer be able to access W&B Model Registry.
+W&B will migrate assets from the legacy [W&B Model Registry](../model_registry/intro.md) to [W&B Registry](./intro.md) in mid-October 2024.By the end of 2024 you will no longer be able to access W&B Model Registry.
 An exact date will be shared at least 3 weeks in advance to all W&B Model Registry users.

 This guide will cover what changes will occur, how W&B will migrate assets, along with information on how to prepare your current assets for the migration process.